johnitopaisah/exp-net-fundamentals-2025-Q2/projects/ip-address-management/Journal.md

 - Manual configuration may be needed to complement IaC when preview features or regional constraints block progress.
 - Terraform may offer a more stable experience for cross-region and multi-platform deployment.

-We ship the code for future contributors to fix or improve upon.

-> 📸 **Screenshot suggestion:** Pull request summary showing final status.

 ---

 ### Appendix